dart-lang/site-www/src/null-safety/understanding-null-safety.md

 This program is not safe and we shouldn't allow it.
 However, Dart has always had this thing called *implicit downcasts*.
-If you, for example, pass a value of type `Object` to a function expecting an `String`, the type checker allows it:
+If you, for example, pass a value of type `Object` to a function expecting a `String`, the type checker allows it:

 ```dart
 // Without null safety: